- The British government makes a 99 year rental agreement with China for occupation and control of Hong Kong.

-- "Remember the Maine!" is the rallying call in the Hearst newspapers as America declares war with Spain over Cuba.
+- "Remember the Maine!" is the rallying call in the Hearst newspapers, a major element in America declaring war with Spain over Cuba.
+The Battle of San Jun Hill brings fame to the Buffalo Soldiers (black enlistees) and Teddy Roosevelt's Rough Riders.

 Our entrance into a war with Spain over their possessions in Cuba, Puerto Rico, Guam and the Philippine Islands still effects national policy and world opinion.
 Here is a parade of local troops, perhaps the Oregon Second Company of Volunteers, proceeding west on State Street.